ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 Truthiness of Masked Values
 ----------------------------

- When a `MaskedScalar` is tested for truth, for instance in if-statements, it will return `False` if masked, or the same as the corresponding numpy scalar if not masked.
+ When a `MaskedScalar` is tested for truth, for instance in if-statements, it will return `False` if masked, or the same as the corresponding NumPy scalar if not masked.
 To get masked values to test as `True`, use `scalar.filled(True)` first.

 `np.nonzero` and `np.where` will similarly treat masked values as `False` or zero-like, and so do not return the indices of masked values.